 Many recipes for pie crust use cold water when preparing the dough, but this recipe uses vodka rather than water.
 The reason for this is because water mixes with the flour to form gluten, and this can cause the dough to become very tough or even crunchy.
 We don't want a crunchy crust with this pie!
 Using a tasteless alcohol, such as vodka, prevents the dough from forming gluten, and gives you a firm but still flaky crust.

-Prepare the dough: in a medium sized bowl, whisk together flour, salt, and sugar.
+To prepare the dough: in a medium sized bowl, whisk together flour, salt, and sugar.
 Add cut butter pieces to the bowl.
 Begin mixing it all together, until the butter is blended in with small pebble-sized chunks throughout the mixture.
 Beat egg in a separate bowl or cup, add it to the mixture, and stir it all together.
-Add 1/4 cup cold water, and mix it all together into a dough.
+Add 1/4 cup chilled vodka, and mix it all together into a dough.

 Form the dough into a disk, wrap it in plastic wrap, and refrigerate the dough at least 1 hour.

 When the dough is ready, grease the inside of a cast iron skillet with vegetable shortening.
 You'll be able to roll it into a circular pie shell, to lay into your pan.
 (You're not using a glass pie plate, are you? )

 Preheat oven to 350 degrees F. Crush or chop pecans to produce 1 1/2 cups of crushed pecans.
 (You'll also need 1 cup of whole pecan halves.)

 In a 2-quart saucepan, boil sugar, corn syrup, and molasses together for 2 to 3 minutes; set aside to cool slightly.
 Melt 1 stick of butter, to add to the batter in a little while.

 In a large bowl, beat the eggs lightly and very slowly pour the syrup mixture into the eggs, stirring constantly.